-Skoda’s smallest SUV makes a big impression
+Skoda’s smallest SUV is a comfortable, class-leading family car

 - Very comfortable